stackup-wallet/keystore/doc/spec.md

 ## Rationale

 Scaling smart account configuration involves many trade-offs.
-This section outlines why several key decisions were made for this spec.
+This section outlines why several key decisions were made for this specification.

 ### Using a Merkle tree